eandersonEverfi/product-qa-docs/docs/progressiveDisclosure.md

 waiting for SVG elements

-Navigating to page 2 by clickign the NEXT button
+Navigating to page 1 by clickign the NEXT button two times

 NEXT button is NOT disabled